ietf-wg-cellar/matroska-specification/codec_specs.md

 Block type name: MVC configuration

-Description: the `BlockAddIDExtraData` data is interpreted as `MVCDecoderConfigurationRecord` structure as defined in [@!ISO.14496-15].
+Description: the `BlockAddIDExtraData` data is interpreted as `MVCDecoderConfigurationRecord` structure, as defined in [@!ISO.14496-15].
 This extension **MUST NOT** be used if `Codec ID` is not `V_MPEG4/ISO/AVC`.